 November 21, 2016

-With high-stakes election seasons in four of WomenStrong’s five countries, girls from all over the world share their thoughts about women leaders and women’s leadership in general.
-In this final week of the Let Women Lead series, students from WomenStrong's Girls' Clubs in Ghana and India share about the challenges women in leadership face and the necessity of safety in becoming leaders.
+With high-stakes election seasons in four of WomenStrong’s five countries, students from all over the world share their thoughts about women leaders and women’s leadership in general.
+This week students from WomenStrong’s Empowerment Clubs in Kenya and an African Leadership Academy girl from Senegal share about inspiring women leaders in the politics in their countries.

 Victoria Eshun, Ghana